Review by Stephen W. Hiemstra

 Twentieth century philosophy has focused on the problems posed by language (17).
 The Bible is a book which implies that Biblical interpretation is a form of literary interpretation or “literary criticism”.
 Citing Kierkegaard’s reading of James 1:22-27, when we read the Bible, do we see in it only ourselves, perceive it to be a love letter, or take it as a royal edict?
 (15-16)

-Vanhoozer sees literary criticism evolving through three ages: author, text, and reader (25).
+Vanhoozer sees literary criticism evolving through three stages: author, text, and reader (25).

 In this latter respect, Vanhoozer writes: “My thesis is that ethical interpretation is a spiritual exercise and that the spirit of understanding is not a spirit of power, nor of play, but the Holy Spirit” (29).
 As you might imagine, there is a lot to unpack in this one sentence!